Structure Plays an Integral Role for Sellers and Buyers

-At the broadest level, deal type is the key decision of whether the deal will be structured as a stock or an asset purchase.
+At the broadest level, the deal “type” is the key decision of whether the deal will be structured as a stock or an asset purchase.

-Stock Purchase: In a stock purchase, the shares of the stock are transferred from seller to buyer and thereby the buyer assumes all assets, liabilities, contingent liabilities, and operations of the business, unless specifically excluded in the Stock Purchase Agreement.
+Stock Purchase: In a stock purchase, the shares of the stock are transferred from seller to buyer.
+Therefore, the buyer assumes all assets, liabilities, contingent liabilities, and operations of the business, unless specifically excluded in the Stock Purchase Agreement.

 The term “structure” generally refers to the methods of payment used to acquire a company.
 M&A transactions often incorporate a variety of payment methods, consisting of a combination of the following: Cash, Stock, Promissory Notes, Contingent Payments, and Other Consideration.

 Cash: Cash and stock are the most common forms of payment.
 The cash portion of a deal includes both the buyer’s equity as well as cash that the buyer borrows from banks and other financing sources by leveraging the seller’s assets and cash flow.
 Typically, a higher proportion of cash is used to fund transactions when interest rates are low and buyers have ready access to cash at affordable rates.

 Stock: Use of the acquiring company’s stock is common to purchase companies for both asset and stock type transactions, and is even more prevalent when stock prices are high and this currency will purchase more with fewer shares.

 If the buyer is a public company, sellers often view the receipt of stock as equivalent to cash.
 However, SEC regulations often limit the ability to liquidate the shares, subjecting the seller to the volatility (both positive and negative) of the public markets.
 Methods are available to minimize this risk.